Financial Planning Program

 Grades are given for all courses in the certificate program.
 Passing grade is D, however students must maintain a B average to graduate.

-Transfer of course work from another CFP Board-Registered Program is possible.
+Transfer of course work from another CFPTM Board-Registered Program is possible.
 Requests must be made in writing to the program director, and an official transcript of record from your school must be sent along with course descriptions from the school's catalogue.
 The director will make final approval.
 Students must complete at least fifty percent of their coursework at Molloy College, exclusive of transfer credit, to qualify for a certificate.